 Gina Chen is an Assistant Professor at The School of Journalism at The University of Texas at Austin.
-In this episode we speak on the changes and innovations in journalist education.
+In this episode, we speak about the changes and innovations in journalism education.

 State of Digital Publishing is creating a new publication and community for digital publishing and media professionals in new media and technology.
 In this episode, we speak with Gina Chen, a professor at the School of Journalism at the University of Texas at Austin, on the changes and innovations in journalist education.
 Let’s begin.

 Gina Chen: I’m doing great, thanks.
 How are you?